kaljarv/the-data-imperative-game/README.md

 * Allow viewing of interim report by clicking the Investments button
 * Convert localisation to use i18l

-## Editing settings
+## Editing settings and texts

 The settings and text strings are collected in two json files found in `/src/assets/data/`.

+Texts are fetched from `texts.json` using the string itself (or in some cases an uppercase moniker) as the first key and Angular’s LOCALE_ID as the second.
+If a translation for the locale is not found, en-US is used.
+If no entry at all for the string is found in `texts.json`, the string itself is used.

-See `/src/app/shared/shared.types.ts` and `investment.types.ts` for the data format.
+See `/src/app/shared/shared.types.ts` and `investment.types.ts` for the data formats.

 ## Editing other files